A travel through time

 Bertolli celebrates 150 years of his history of olive oil full of tradition and flavor, launching an olive oil limited edition inspired by its original ads design.

-Bertolli is the World´s n 1 brand, and is present in more than 40 countries.
+Bertolli is the Olive oil world’s #1 brand, and is present in more than 40 countries.